Toby Wisneski, Founder & CEO

 Frank Wisneski, COO

 Frank has been involved in animal rescue and the marketing/networking/photographing of homeless pets in shelters in an effort to get them adopted/rescued since 2008.
 He also trains and competes with his own dogs in competitive obedience, rally, and sports like dock diving and lure coursing, as well as photographing those events.
-Frank enjoys spending time with his wife, and going to dog sport events with his kids.
+Frank enjoys spending time with his family and going to dog sport events with his dogs.

 Alison Hoffman, DVM